 - Accelerate the process of signing, ratifying and joining international agreements on IPR and ensure their synergy with national laws;

 - Accelerate the issuance and implementation of cyberlaws, especially cybercrime laws, personal data protection laws and e-commerce laws, including consumer protection, and build the capacity of various institutions for the implementation of these legislations, starting with awareness campaigns;

-- Harmonize cyberlegislation in the ESCWA region in order to improve regional integration and promote e-transaction laws and e-commerce in the region;
+- Harmonize cyberlegislations in the ESCWA region in order to improve regional integration and promote e-transactions and e-commerce in the region;

 - Develop the spirit of innovation and entrepreneurship in the ICT sector through the creation of incubators and science and technology parks and establishing appropriate linkage between research and development institutions, industry and incubators.

 - ICT applications in Governments

-- Increase staff and citizen awareness on e-government, with a focus on empowerment gained by citizens as a result of e-government services.
-Staff awareness should come as part of change management with due regard to resistance to change through process re-engineering in all Government institutions;
+- Raise staff and citizen awareness on the importance of e-Government, with focus on benefits gained by citizens, staff awareness coming as part of change management with due regard to resistance to change;

-- Promote collaboration among ESCWA member countries for sharing experience and develop applications that apply to more than one country in the region.
-ESCWA could provide the platform for such collaboration.
+- Promote collaboration among ESCWA member countries for sharing experiences and best practices and develop applications that apply to more than one country in the region; ESCWA could provide the platform for such collaboration.

 - ICT applications in business and commerce

-- Formulate and implement national plans to increase the participation of citizens and to build their trust in e-business and e-commerce applications, including improved online security and enactment of e-transaction/e-commerce and e-signature laws;
+- Formulate and implement national plans to increase the participation of citizens and to build their trust in e-business and e-commerce applications, including improved online security and enactment of e-transactions/e-commerce and e-signature laws;

 - ICT applications in education and training

-- Education, as a sector, is awarded considerable attention by Governments of the member countries.
-However, it is recommended to integrate ICTs into the national strategy for school education whether for digitizing curricula, supporting the classroom teaching process, and providing appropriate teacher training.
-A selected number of pilot schools could serve as a starting point;
+- Integrate ICTs into the national strategy for school education whether for digitizing curricula, supporting the classroom teaching process or providing appropriate teacher training; a selected number of pilot schools could serve as a starting point;

-- Improve availability and access of quality lifelong e-learning programmes to meet the needs of the constantly changing job market today;
+- Improve availability and access of quality lifelong e-learning programmes to meet the needs of the constantly changing job market;

-- Encourage the development of specialized learning portals for various sections of knowledge and disciplines.
+- Encourage the development of specialized learning portals covering various sections of knowledge and disciplines.

 - General recommendations

-- Increase general public ICT literacy through skill development and training programmes in order to reap more and fuller benefits of ICT applications in general.
-Selected social groups, including women, should be given priority;
+- Increase general public ICT literacy through media campaigns and training in order to reap more benefits of ICT applications in general, with selected social groups, including the disadvantaged and women, in mind;

 CULTURAL DIVERSITY AND IDENTITY, LINGUISTIC DIVERSITY AND LOCAL CONTENT

-- Set up strategies for the development of DAC and its industry at national and regional levels;
+- Set up strategies/action plans for the development of DAC and its industry at the national and regional levels;

-- Strengthen cooperation between universities and the private sector in R and D related to the development of applications and tools needed for the development of DAC;
+- Strengthening cooperation between universities and the private sector in research and development on tools and applications for Arabic language processing and translation from/to Arabic;

-- Accelerate the implementation of e-government projects and the launch of e-services by allocating additional funds and resources.
-These projects could dramatically increase online Arabic content;
+- Accelerate the implementation of Arabic-based e-Government projects and the launch of Arabic e-services by allocating additional funds and resources, which should dramatically increase online Arabic content;

-- Launch governmental initiatives supporting endeavours taken by the private sector, individuals and NGOs to preserve the diversity and cultural heritage of the region through digitization;
+- Launch governmental initiatives supporting endeavours taken by the private sector, individuals and NGOs to preserve the diversity and cultural heritage of the region through digitization of heritage and archives;

-- Enhance the cooperation between Arab countries as part of a regional integration initiative in the field of DAC, and strengthen cooperation with international organizations working in this field;
+- Enhance cooperation among Arab countries by launching regional initiatives in the field of DAC, and strengthen cooperation with international organizations working in this field.

 REGIONAL AND INTERNATIONAL COOPERATION

-- Enhance the roles and activities of international and regional organizations in establishing networking and hubs for regional cooperation;
+- Enhance the role and activities of international and regional organizations in establishing networks and hubs for regional cooperation;

-- Establish national task forces to coordinate with regional task forces and follow up the activities within the framework of regional cooperation in building the information society;
+- Establish national task forces to coordinate with regional task forces and follow up on the activities within the framework of regional cooperation in building the information society;

-- Develop a coordinated approach on issues of common concern among member countries in international telecommunication;
+- Develop a coordinated approach on issues of common concern among member countries in international telecommunication and Internet governance;

-- Strengthen existing regional cooperatives as AICTO, GAID and Arab States Research and Educational Network (ASREN), by developing support and follow-up mechanisms;
+- Strengthen such existing regional cooperatives as AICTO, GAID and Arab States Research and Educational Network (ASREN), by developing support and follow-up mechanisms;

-- Promote the establishment of a network for information sharing by stakeholders in the region, creating communities of practice for sharing expertise, especially in education, ICT capacitybuilding, cyberlegislations and e-Government;
+- Promote the establishment of a regional network for information sharing by stakeholders in the region, creating communities of practice for sharing expertise, especially in education, ICT capacitybuilding, cyberlegislations and e-Government;

 MILLENNIUM DEVELOPMENT GOALS

-- Create ICT employment opportunities by fostering ICT research and development, supporting innovation and entrepreneurship, encouraging the establishment of new business ventures by improving ICT enabling environments for local and foreign investors, implementing measures to build trust, developing a culture of transparency and accountability, and by drafting cyberlegislation that would guarantee and protect the rights of businesses and citizens alike;
+- Create ICT employment opportunities by fostering ICT research and development, supporting innovation and entrepreneurship, encouraging the establishment of new business ventures, building science and technology parks, developing a culture of transparency and accountability and drafting cyberlegislation that would guarantee and protect the rights of businesses;

 BUILDING THE ICT SECTOR